-Students could be challenged to design an educational board game on a subject of study.
-Credit could be given to the students based on the gameplay, the presentation and the simplicity of the rules, but with a large proportion of the total marks being set aside for the educational value of the game.
+Getting students to create an educational board game is an popular method of consolidating knowledge of a topic.
+However, reinforcement and acquisition of historical knowledge should lie at the heart of any such activity to ensure it is time well spent.
+Credit should therefore be given to the students based on the gameplay, the presentation and the simplicity of the rules, but with a large proportion of the total marks being set aside for the educational value of the game.
 The best way of ensuring this factual knowledge is tested is for the students to design a range of “Good News” and “Bad News” playing cards – complete with consequences – that are picked up after landing on certain squares on the board (“Congratulations!
 Stalin has placed you in charge of the prestigious Moscow underground railway project!
 Move forward three spaces”).
 A third set of cards could test factual knowledge.

 In a subsequent lesson, students play several games over the course of one or two lessons and peer assess each one.